GhostwheeI/SizeSpy/README.md

 ## 🔍 Overview

-`SizeSpy` is a fully functional, menu-driven batch script that scans the disk for the largest files and folders.
-It's designed for Windows users who want insights into disk usage using **only native tools** – no PowerShell, no third-party apps.
+`SizeSpy` is a *work-in-progress*, menu-driven batch script that scans a target drive for the largest files and folders.
+It uses built-in Windows tools (like `dir`, `findstr`, and `for`) to generate basic reports and summaries — no PowerShell or third-party apps required.

-Features include:
+⚠️ This tool is currently under development.
+Several known issues affect stability, accuracy, and usability.
+While mostly functional, it is **not production-ready**.

-- ✅ Scans user-defined drive
+Features (in current state):
-- ✅ Filters by minimum size (Currently in MB)
+- ✅ Basic drive scan using `dir /s`
-- ✅ Displays top N results
+- ✅ Filter results based on size
-- ✅ Optionally generates a report file
+- ✅ Menu-based navigation (see below)
-- ✅ Customizable via a simple UI loop
+- ✅ Experimental report generation
-- ✅ Runs with no dependencies
+- 🧪 Ongoing improvements in logic and accuracy

 ---